freeskylier/lier/[developers]-Questions-and-Answers.md

 First, Lantern connects to Google Talk servers over TLS.
 Lantern embeds the Google Talk signing certificate in its install and only trusts that certificate and a handful of others as trusted certificates, a sort of hard-coded form of certificate pinning.
 Lantern's connections between peers use self-signed certificates that are exchanged over XMPP through that trusted Google Talk connection.
 Lantern then only allows connections with those trusted certificates, thwarting any possible man-in-the-middle attack.

-### <a name="google"/> Why does Lantern require a Google login?
-What happens with the generated OAuth tokens?

-Lantern requires users to log in to Google for the following reasons:

-1. It allows you to easily connect with your existing Google Talk contacts via Lantern in order to bootstrap the trust network
-2. It allows Lantern to use Google's XMPP servers to negotiate direct P2P connections between users
-3. Google Talk is also largely unblocked, so it provides a channel through which Lantern can usually communicate

-When you log in to Google via OAuth, Lantern stores your OAuth refresh token on your local computer in an encrypted form using your operating system's keychain.

-### <a name="fallback"/> What if Google Talk is blocked?
-If Google Talk is blocked, Lantern detects this and starts to tunnel access to Google Talk through fallback proxies.
-Those proxies are also distributed through the Lantern trust network using <a href="#-kscope">Kaleidoscope</a> to keep them from being enumerated and blocked.
-Those proxies are also used in cases where no peers are available.

 ### <a name="kscope"/> How does Lantern distribute information about proxies?
-Lantern uses an algorithm called Kaleidoscope to distribute information about proxies.
+Lantern uses an algorithm called Kaleidoscope to distribute information about p2p proxies.
 More information is available at Lantern's separate Kaleidoscope library implementation [here](https://github.com/getlantern/kaleidoscope).
 The core idea behind Kaleidoscope is to distribute information through a trust network in a limited manner such that no single actor on the trust network can enumerate all information distributed even if the trust network is compromised.

 ### <a name="performance"/> How will running Lantern affect performance on my computer?